-- (2) Each of our non-employee directors received an award of 5,000 restricted shares under the Main Street Capital Corporation 2008 Non-Employee Director Restricted Stock Plan on July 1, 2008.
-2,500 restricted shares of each grant vested 100% immediately on the grant date for service on the Board over the past year, and 2,500 restricted shares of each grant will vest 100% on June 10, 2009, provided that the grantee has been in continuous service as a member of the Board of Directors through such date.
-The grant date fair value of each non-employee director's award of restricted stock granted in 2008 was \$60,000 based on the \$12.00 closing price of our common stock on the Nasdaq Global Select Market on July 1, 2008.
-Each non-employee director had 2,500 unvested shares of restricted stock outstanding as of December 31, 2008. - (3) These amounts reflect the dollar value of dividends paid on unvested restricted stock awards in 2008.
+- (1) Each of our non-employee directors received an award of 2,128 restricted shares under the Main Street Capital Corporation 2008 Non-Employee Director Restricted Stock Plan on July 1, 2009, which will vest 100% on June 9, 2010, the day before the Annual Meeting, provided that the grantee has been in continuous service as a member of the Board of Directors through such date.
+These amounts represent the grant date fair value of the 2009 stock awards in accordance with FASC ASC Topic 718 based on the \$14.10 closing price of our common stock on the Nasdaq Global Select Market on July 1, 2009.
+Pursuant to SEC rules, the amounts shown exclude the impact of any estimated forfeitures related to service-based vesting conditions.
+These amounts may not correspond to the actual value that will be recognized by our directors upon vesting.
+Each non-employee director had 2,128 unvested shares of restricted stock outstanding as of December 31, 2009.
+Please see the discussion of the assumptions made in the valuation of these awards in Note M to the audited consolidated financial statements included in the annual report accompanying this proxy statement. - (2) These amounts reflect the dollar value of dividends paid on unvested restricted stock awards in 2009. - (3) In addition to their normal board and committee fees, Messrs.
+Appling and Gutermuth were paid fees of \$16,749 and \$24,789, respectively, for their participation on a special committee formed by the Board of Directors to analyze various strategic alternatives to acquiring the limited partnership interests in Main Street Capital II, LP.
+The special committee has since been dissolved.

-The compensation for non-employee directors for 2008 was comprised of cash compensation paid to or earned by directors in connection with their service as a director.
-That cash compensation consisted of an annual retainer of \$30,000.
+The compensation for non-employee directors for 2009 was comprised of cash compensation paid to or earned by directors in connection with their service as a director.
+That cash compensation consisted of an annual retainer of \$30,000, and an additional \$20,000 retainer for the Lead Director.
 Non-employee directors will not receive fees based on meetings attended absent circumstances that require an exceptionally high number of meetings within an annual period.
 We also reimburse our non-employee directors for all reasonable expenses incurred in connection with their service on our Board.
 The chairs of our Board committees receive additional annual retainers as follows: